George Michael Funeral On Hold Pending Toxicology, Boyfriend Cleared In Death

 Police have now let the family of George Michael know that they cannot and will not release his body until the investigation into his death is complete.
 Toxicology reports will likely not be available until the end of February, beginning of March, and until all the tests are in, they must hold on to the Wham! singer’s body.
 But the family did get the news that Michael’s boyfriend, Fadi Fawaz, is no longer under suspicion.

 Star George Michael and Carrie Fisher both perished around the holidays, and both former drug users were thought to have gone back to old, dangerous habits, says the Inquisitr.
 George Michael was said to be using heroin again, after a break of many years.
-In the past, Michael had been arrested, and even lost his license to drive after drug and alcohol-fueled misadventures.
+In the past, Michael had been arrested and even lost his license to drive after drug and alcohol-fueled misadventures.

 Police clear George Michael’s on-off lover of any involvement in the singer’s death. https://t.co/qIpsAtOXQh pic.twitter.com/nFUhNzhjAW